linode/docs/docs/guides/platform/manager/remote-access/index.md

 ## Transferring IP Addresses

+### IPv4

-If you have two Linodes in the same data center, you can use the *IP transfer* feature to swap their IP addresses.
+If you have two Linodes in the same data center, you can use the *IP transfer* feature to transfer or swap their IPv4 addresses.
 This could be useful in several situations.
 For example, if you've built a new server to replace an old one, you could swap IP addresses instead of updating the DNS records.

 {{< note >}}
-This process will only swap **IPv4** addresses, not IPv6.
+This process only transfers **IPv4** addresses, not IPv6.
+See [IPv6](#ipv6) below for additional information.
 {{< /note >}}

-Here's how to transfer IP addresses:
+Here's how to use the IP Transfer tool to transfer IPv4 addresses:

-1. Log in to the [Cloud Manager](https://cloud.linode.com).
-2. Click the **Linodes** link in the sidebar.
+1. Log in to the [Cloud Manager](https://cloud.linode.com) and click the **Linodes** link in the sidebar.

-3. Select a Linode.
-The Linode's detail page appears.
-4. Click the **Network** tab.
+1. Select a Linode and navigate to the **Network** tab.

-5. Select the **IP Transfer** button in the IP Addresses table.
+1. Select the **IP Transfer** button in the IP Addresses table.

     ![IP Transfer button](ip-transfer-button.png)

-6. Select an action from the dropdown menu.
+1. Select an action from the dropdown menu.
 You can choose **move to** and **swap with**.
 "Swap with" switches the IP addresses of two Linodes.
 "Move to" moves an IP address from one Linode to another.
 To choose the "move to" option the Linode you are moving an IP address from needs to have more than one public IP address.

     ![The IP Transfer menu in the Cloud Manger](remote_access_ip_transfer.png)